floorbot/discord.js-commands/README.md

 #### Disclaimer

-This is still a work in progress... discord.js does not officially support a lot of the lastest discord features.
+This is still a work in progress... discord.js does not officially support a lot of the latest discord features.
 This has resulted in using various frequently changing draft pull requests.
 This also means the discord.js dependency changes at a moments notice and will keep changing until these features are officially implemented.